Bloody Mary (cocktail): History

-The French bartender Fernand Petiot claimed to have invented the Bloody Mary in 1921, well before any of the later claims, according to his granddaughter.
-He was working at the New York Bar in Paris at the time, which later became Harry's New York Bar, a frequent Paris hangout for Ernest Hemingway and other American migrants.
+The French bartender Fernand Petiot is claimed to have invented the Bloody Mary in 1921, well before any of the later claims, according to both his granddaughter and his employer at the time, the New York Bar in Paris which later became Harry's New York Bar, a frequent Paris hangout for Ernest Hemingway and other American expatriates.
 The cocktail is said to have been created on the spur of the moment, according to the bar's own traditions, consisting only of vodka and tomato juice.
 It was originally referred to as a "Bucket of Blood."
 Harry's Bar also claims to have created numerous other classic cocktails, including the White Lady and the Side Car.

 New York's 21 Club has two claims associated with it.
 One is that it was invented in the 1930s by bartender Henry Zbikiewicz, who was charged with mixing Bloody Marys.
 Another attributes its invention to the comedian George Jessel, who frequented the 21 Club.
 In 1939, Lucius Beebe printed in his gossip column This New York one of the earliest U.S. references to this drink, along with the original recipe: "George Jessel's newest pick-me-up which is receiving attention from the town's paragraphers is called a Bloody Mary: half tomato juice, half vodka."

 In a 1939 publication by El Floridita called Floridita Cocktails a recipe called "Mary Rose" lists the main ingredients of a modern Bloody Mary.
 This booklet may be one of the earliest publications depicting the name Mary, while using the same ingredients in today's Bloody Mary.